-Issuers can request and obtain a list of their NOBOs from Intermediaries via their transfer agents, pursuant to NI 54-101 and issuers can use this NOBO list for distribution of proxy-related materials directly to NOBOs.
-The Company has decided to take advantage of those provisions of NI 54-101 that allow it to directly deliver proxy-related materials to its NOBOs.
-As a result, NOBOs can expect to receive a VIF from the Company's transfer agent, Odyssey Trust Company.
-These VIFs are to be completed and returned to Odyssey Trust Company in the envelope provided or by facsimile.
-Odyssey Trust Company will tabulate the results of the voting instruction forms received from NOBOs and will provide appropriate instructions at the Meeting with respect to the Common Shares represented by VIFs they receive.
+Issuers can request and obtain a list of their NOBOs from Intermediaries via their transfer agents, pursuant to NI 54-101 and issuers can use this NOBO list for distribution of proxy-related materials indirectly to NOBOs.
+The Company has decided to take advantage of those provisions of NI 54-101 that allow it to indirectly deliver proxy-related materials to its NOBOs.
+As a result, NOBOs can expect to receive a VIF from their Intermediary or its agent.
+These VIFs are to be completed and returned in the envelope provided.
 Alternatively, NOBOs may vote following the instructions on the VIF, via the internet or by phone.
+The results of VIFs received from NOBOs will be tabulated and will provide appropriate instructions respecting the voting of the Common Shares to be represented at the Meeting.